-At your table, examine Amy's case and

-discuss how you might discuss this release

-of information (ROI) request with Amy.
+In your small group, examine Amy's case and discuss how you might discuss this release of information (ROI) request with Amy.

-1. What questions would you ask Amy?

-2. What information would you want Amy

-to have?

-3. What are alternatives to a full release of records?
+- 1. What questions would you ask Amy? - 2.
+What information would you want Amy to have? - 3.
+What are alternatives to a full release of records?